Lichess: History

 Lichess was founded in 2010 by French programmer Thibault Duplessis.
-The software running Lichess and the design are mostly open source under the AGPL license and other free and non-free licenses.
+The software running Lichess and the design are open source under the AGPL license and other free and non-free licenses.
 The name Lichess is a "combination of live/light/libre and chess".

-On February 11, 2015, an official Lichess mobile app was released for Android devices.
+On 11 February 2015, an official Lichess mobile app was released for Android devices.
 An app for mobile devices running iOS was released on March 4, 2015.

 In April 2021, the United States Chess Federation announced its official endorsement of Lichess's fair play methodology that automatically detects cheaters based on engine move matching analysis.

-As of April 28, 2022, lichess.org had a global rank of 683 at Alexa, with most of its visitors coming from the United States, India, and China.
-According to its Alexa rank, Lichess is ranked second only to Chess.com as one of the most popular internet chess servers in the world.
+As of 27 June 2026, lichess.org had a global rank of 277 on Similarweb, with most of its traffic coming from Russia, the United States, Germany and Turkey.